Three dimensional parts are built up in two-dimensional layers as little as 0.05mm thick allowing complex, interlinked components to be manufactured.

 ALM categories, processes, and materials

 There are several different categories and processes of additive layer manufacturing available, each appropriate for different materials and requirements.
-These are detailed in the diagrams below.
+These are detailed below.

 Powder bed processes consolidate thin layers of powder using a laser or electron beam to fuse scans of the sliced Computer Aided Design (CAD) data to create the geometry.
 A recoater mechanism is used to lay down the powder on top of each scanned area, allowing you to build up the part layer by layer.